Calming Coloring Sheets (WORD)

 Please click Gifted Services page for more information regarding Gifted Services for your child.

-Please visit the immunizations webpage for the most current requirements and related information.
+Please visit the immunization webpage for the most current requirements and related information.

 Please visit the medication at school webpage for the most current forms, requirements and related information.

 Response to Intervention (RtI) has been described in Florida as a multi-tiered system of supports (MTSS) for providing high quality instruction and intervention matched to student needs using learning rate over time and level of performance to inform instructional decisions.
 Please visit Florida's MTSS website for more information.